 The application allows synchronizing the smartwatch’s display with the screen of your mobile device.
 All you need to do to take a picture is tap on the ZenWatch screen.
 ASUS Remote Control supplies several functions – the switch between photo and video modes, the 5 seconds times, zoom, and flash on / off.

-ZenWatch 3 is a stylish and luxurious-looking smartwatch with a great value in comparison to the cost.
+The Asus ZenWatch 3 is a stylish and luxurious-looking smartwatch with a great value in comparison to the cost.
 It offers a powerful functionality packed into an ultra-compact body.
 A sleek and modern design will fit both men and women without looking cumbersome.
 Unfortunately, it lacks some features and its battery life could be improved.